 - Have completed one semester as a full-time, matriculated student at UVM and have attained at least sophomore standing.

 - Have a minimum UVM cumulative GPA of 2.50.
-Students with a cumulative GPA under a 2.50 and above a 2.00 may seek permission to study abroad by submitting an Academic Eligibility form (AEF) to their academic dean’s office for consideration.
+Students with a cumulative GPA under a 2.50 and above a 2.00 may seek permission to study abroad by submitting an Academic Eligibility form (AEF) to their academic dean’s student services office for consideration.
 Contact OIE to make an appointment with a study abroad advisor to discuss eligibility requirements and to pick up an AEF.

 - Have not been academically dismissed, nor be on academic trial or probation.